Skip to main content

 BioLite FirePit Cooking Kit

 There’s a lot to love about the BioLite FirePit Cooking Kit.
-This portable grill can be used with either wood or charcoal and, as its name suggests, if you remove its grill grates, it can be used as a firepit.
+This portable grill uses either wood or charcoal.
+As its name suggests, if you remove its grill grates, it becomes a firepit.

 However, the feature that really blew us away with the BioLite is its built-in battery-powered fan.
 The fan not only kept smoke from billowing up in our faces while we were burning with wood, but it also stoked the coals.
 This made it possible to light the Biolite grill in half the time of a traditional charcoal grill.

-The fan has several settings, so you can turn it on low to preserve the coal bed when cooking chicken over indirect heat or crank it up to high to get a hard sear on burgers and steaks.
+The fan has several settings.
+You can turn it on low to preserve the coal bed when cooking chicken over indirect heat.
+You can also crank it up to high to get a hard sear on burgers and steaks.
 That high heat was useful for searing vegetables when using the grill with its included cast-iron griddle, too.

 Our only complaints about this grill have to do with its grates: they were hard to clean and didn’t fit snugly on top of the fire pit.
 While we were cleaning them with a grill brush, they moved around and almost fell off the grill.
 When the grill is hot, you’ll want to be careful with the grates as they could be a safety hazard.